Get free weekly resources from us!

 Create safe places for parents to be imperfect.

 During a parenting class, affirm the parents brave enough to admit, “I’m not sure” or “I blew it.”
 Offer support groups for single and divorced parents.
 Keep all your events friendly for all parents.
-Daddy and Me events are great—unless your husband walked on you a year ago.
+Daddy and Me events are great—unless your husband walked out on you a year ago.
 You don’t have to eliminate these events, just make accommodations so all families can participate.
 Encourage the single mom to send her child to Daddy and Me with a grandfather or an uncle.

 Tell about the Bible’s imperfect families.